VLAM3D/vulkanmitts/README.md

 ## How to build

-The build is based on CMake but currently it only works on Windows with Python x64 3.x, other variants should be relatively easy to add, but 32bit variants will be tricky to implement because Vulkan's handle type are not uniform on 32bit architecture.
+The build is based on CMake but currently it only works on Windows with Python x64 3.x, other variants should be relatively easy to add, but 32bit variants will be tricky to implement because Vulkan's handle types are not uniform on 32bit architecture.

 ### Dependencies